TrailsofGold/whitepaper/docs/pirates.md

 They range from 0 (minimum) to 100 (maximum) and have an impact on :
 - Treasures value
 - Treasures expiration time
-- Physical distance between the user location and treasures location.